ifshizuku/nextjs-zh-docs/pages/docs/authentication.en.md

----
-description: Learn about authentication patterns in Next.js apps and explore a few examples.
----

 # Authentication

 Authentication verifies who a user is, while authorization controls what a user can access.
 Next.js supports multiple authentication patterns, each designed for different use cases.
 This page will go through each case so that you can choose based on your constraints.